Thematic reviews

 WASH in the health sector and WASH access for people with disabilities

-The first evaluation (May to December 2017) focused on the themes of WASH in the health sector and WASH access for people with disabilities, which fall under our strategic aims of 'equality' and 'integration' respectively.
+The first evaluation focused on the themes of WASH in the health sector and WASH access for people with disabilities, which fall under our strategic aims of Equality and Integration.

-The evaluation found that at WaterAid we have a high level of internal awareness of and commitment to inclusion.
-Furthermore, our integration work has been successful in terms of global advocacy for the relationships between WASH, health, nutrition and maternal and child health; national-level capacity building and improved coordination; and good examples of service delivery in healthcare settings.
+The evaluation found that WaterAid has a high level of internal awareness of and commitment to inclusion.
+Furthermore, our integration work has been successful for the relationships between WASH, health, nutrition and maternal and child health; national-level capacity building and improved coordination; and good examples of service delivery in healthcare settings.
 The evaluation also identified areas for improvement through a number of recommendations that now act as a mandate for us to address challenges more systematically.

 Read the executive summary (PDF)